bigcommerce/dev-docs/docs/api-docs/building-checkouts/checkout-consignment.md

 This article discusses how to create and update a consignment.

 ## Overview
-A consignment is a step in the checkout process.
+A consignment is a list of items sent to a shopper.
 It is an object that includes at least one physical line item, one shipping address, and one shipping method.
-An order that ships to multiple addresses will have multiple consignments.
+A checkout will always have one consignment assigned to it, which is the first shipping address.
+An order that ships to several addresses will have multiple consignments.

+The Storefront and Server-to-Server Checkout APIs provide methods for creating a consignment to specify how the items should ship to a particular address.
+Consignment is the way we identify item fulfillment which is a requirement for order creation at checkout.

 ### OAuth scopes

+Use the following OAuth scopes for the Server-to-Server Checkout API.

 | UI Name  | Permission | Parameter                     |
 |----------|------------|-------------------------------|